-There are numerous myths on disputing a speeding fine.
 The simple rule is that if you are caught exceeding the speed limit, you are guilty of an offence.
-Speeding is a strict liability offence, which means that it does not matter WHY you were speeding, only that you DID exceed the speed limit (even by 1km/h).
+Speeding is a strict liability offence – meaning that it does not matter why you were speeding, only that you did exceed the speed limit (even by 1km/h).

 What are the penalties for speeding?

-The penalties for speeding are based upon the amount you exceed the speed limit.
-For full licence holders operating non-heavy vehicles, the following mandatory demerit point/licence suspension periods* apply:
+The penalties for speeding depend on the amount that you are alleged to exceed the speed limit by.
+For a full licence holder operating a non-heavy vehicle, the following mandatory demerit point/licence suspension periods* apply:

 |1 – 9 km/h||1||Nil||$207|

 |20 – 24 km/h (110 km/h zone)||-||3 months||$330|